astroval0/astroval0/README.md

 I learn insanely fast.
 I use GitLab for my private work because their CI is just better.

-> "The day we let LLMs think for us is the start of the end of human innovation and knowledge."
+> "The day we let LLMs think for us is the beginning of the end."
 > \- uhh John Wick, probably.